ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 With Swan Lake Beta3, the way how dependencies of a package are managed has been changed.
 The new implementation will ensure the following.

  - The new build will ensure that you will get updates of the dependent packages (direct or transitive) automatically
- - Introducing --sticky flag in case you want to lock the dependency versions for subsequent builds
+ - Introducing the `--sticky` flag in case you want to lock the dependency versions for subsequent builds

 Following changes has been introduced
 - Introduce Dependencies.toml version 2.
 Going forward this will be automatically managed by the build command and users should not modify it.
 If you already have a Dependencies.toml it will be automatically updated to the new version.